 A prayer for today, asking for help in our daily activities, is an excellent way to start the day.
 It sets the tone for handling the challenges we will face.
 Prayer brings a sense of harmony with our heavenly Father.

-An excellent example of what to pray for is found in the fourteenth chapter of John.
+An excellent example of what to pray for is found in the seventeenth chapter of John.
 John records Jesus' longest prayer in the Bible.
 In it, Jesus prays for Himself, the disciples, and all future believers.

 When I think of a prayer for today, I think of the things Jesus prayed in chapter 17 of John.
 Jesus prayed: 1) that the Father would be glorified, 2) to do the will of the Father, 3) to be one with God, and 4) protection from the evil one.